-Made with homemade mint marshmallows and chocolate graham crackers, this s’mores recipe takes a classic summer treat and gives it a fresh new spin!
+Made with homemade mint marshmallows and chocolate graham crackers, this white chocolate s’mores recipe takes a classic summer treat and gives it a fresh new spin!

 You know what I don’t find relaxing?
 Salon days.
 As in going to get my hair and nails done and all of that other “pampering” stuff that I think I’m supposed to love.
 That society tells me the ladies love.
 I see these things as occasionally necessary (and I love the way I feel after), but not relaxing or fun or enjoyable in any way.
 I only have so many free hours in my day and about a billion other things I would rather be doing with them.
 Is anyone else with me??
 There are probably plenty of people who think a woman would much rather be in the salon than in the kitchen, but I would vehemently disagree with that, at least from a personal perspective.
 Then again, I’d rather be in the kitchen than doing pretty much anything else (something tells me this is a food blogger thing and not necessarily an everyone thing!), especially sitting in a chair being poked and prodded.

-If you haven’t made your own marshmallows before, I need to tell you how easy it is.
+But if you haven’t made your own marshmallows before, I need to tell you how easy it is.
 I promise I’m not lying to you.
 I’ve made them a few times, but this time I used a base recipe from Epicurious and it was the easiest yet!
-Once you have a base recipe, you can make them any flavor and/or color you want.
-I was craving mint and tinted them a light green.
+Once you have a base recipe, you can make marshmallows any flavor and/or color you want.
+I was craving mint and decided to tint my mint marshmallows a light green.

 They came out perfectly and I was thrilled!

 It was also my first time making homemade graham crackers.
-I used a Smitten Kitchen recipe, but made the crackers (cookies) chocolate instead.
+I used a Smitten Kitchen recipe as a base, but made the crackers (cookies) chocolate instead.
 Again, easy!
 The toughest part was rolling out the dough evenly, which is something I’m constantly trying to perfect for every dough-based recipe I make.

 I get a little better every time, but it’s a constant work in progress.
-When I first started these, I was going to make regular sheets of graham crackers, but when I saw Smitten Kitchen made hers into squares, I went with that since squares make the most sense for s’mores.
+When I first started these chocolate graham crackers, I was going to make regular sheets of graham crackers, but when I saw Smitten Kitchen made hers into squares, I went with that since squares make the most sense for s’mores.

 Plus, wouldn’t it be such a fun campfire if there was a huge variety of different flavors and colors of marshmallows to choose from?
 I feel like I need to make that happen this summer.

-The graham crackers were pretty fabulous, too, and I definitely want to try the plain old cinnamon graham version rather than the chocolate next time.
+The chocolate graham crackers were pretty fabulous, too, and I definitely want to try a plain old cinnamon graham version next time.

-So yeah, I’d much rather be making homemade marshmallows and graham crackers than getting my nails done.
+So yeah, I’d much rather be making homemade mint marshmallows and chocolate graham crackers for white chocolate s’mores than getting my nails done.
 Though I have to admit, I’m pretty thrilled that I’m currently rocking a manicure that’s going to last through more than just one marshmallow session in the kitchen (gel manicures save my life).

 What’s your dream flavor marshmallow?
 Dream manicure color?